marb61a/Course-Notes/Misc/SEO/Technical SEO.md

       - Servers and clients are authenticated using certificates
       - Servers and client communications are encrypted using certificates
     - Any version of TLS is preferable to SSL
-      - The later that version of TLS is the better
+      - The later that the version of TLS is, the better
   - Types of SSL Certificate
     - There are 3 types of SSL certificates
     - DV or Domain Validated